yashLakhani/liquidityWatch/README.md

 Currently having issues with Docker (and Postgres Image), therefore you will need to install Python and PostgresSQL.

+There is a setup.py file provided, therefore you should only need to setup the database.

 Start Postgres (once installed):
 ```
 services start postgresql